PepeBigotes/python-stuff/README.md

 <h3>A simple repository where I keep my python stuff</h3align=>
 </div>

+>### *DISCPLAIMER: These scripts are for educational purposes only.
+Misuse for illegal activities is strictly prohibited.
+I do not hold responsibility for any damages resulting from the improper usage of these scripts*

 ## List of contents:
   - <b>`python-fetch`</b> : Legacy/one-script version of my [pepefetch](https://github.com/PepeBigotes/pepefetch) project
     >My first ever script in python btw.